New! Stander

 The sandals adjust forward and back and rotate using the knob underneath.

-When transitioning from prone to supine or vice versa, the sandal rotates 180°.
+When transitioning between prone and supine, the sandal rotates 180°.

-• Ankle plantarflexion and dorsiflexion adjustment in a total of 30° degrees is allowed by the knob toward the outside of the sandal.
+• Ankle plantarflexion and dorsiflexion adjustment in a total of 30° is allowed by the knob on the outside of the sandals.

 Room for growth